Microsoft Office 2019: Why newer isn’t necessarily better

-While this is great for organisations with more mobile work forces, others simply want a licensed copy of Office installed on their work PC.
+While this is great for organisations with more mobile workforces, others simply want a licensed copy of Office installed on their work PC.
 This is where Office 2019 comes in.

 Office 2019 is supplied with a perpetual licence.
 This means that businesses only pay once to license the software to one particular PC or device.
-This approach may restrict cross-device usage, but can hold benefits for small businesses or those looking to make capital expenditure benefits.
+This approach may restrict cross-device usage but can hold benefits for small businesses or those looking to make capital expenditure benefits.

 There’s a number of reasons why Microsoft is less keen on perpetual licensing.
-To start with, it represents one-time rather than recurring revenue.
-Perpetual licensing also makes Microsoft less ‘sticky’ to customers.
+To start with, it represents a one-time rather than recurring revenue.
+Perpetual licensing also make Microsoft less ‘sticky’ to customers.
 Should Office 2019 become outdated, companies may consider alternative products.
 In contrast, Office 365 is constantly being updated, so the user doesn’t need to consider redundancy and is less likely to go out to market for a new solution.